password123456/setup-wordpress-with-security-best-practice/README.md

 6. Save the changes and close the editor.
 7. Return to your WordPress dashboard and confirm that the editor options are no longer available.

-**Note:**
-If you do not have access to cPanel, you can download your wp-config.php file via FTP, edit it in a text editor to include the above line of code, and then upload it back to your website, overwriting the old file.

-Alternatively, use a security plugin like MalCare that includes a "Disable File Editor" feature to simplify this process.

-## 5. Ensure Unused, Unnecessary Plugins are Disabled
+## 5. Ensure Unused, Unnecessary Plugins are Deactivated
 Many vulnerabilities in WordPress stem from plugin security issues.
-Plugins are often open-source, making it easier for attackers to find and exploit vulnerabilities.
+Plugins are open-sourced, making it easier for attackers to find and exploit vulnerabilities.
-It is crucial to keep the plugins you use up-to-date and deactivate any unused plugins to prevent them from being exploited.
+It is crucial to keep the plugins you use up-to-date and to deactivate any unused plugins to prevent potential exploitation.

 **Audit:**
+- Check that unused, unnecessary plugins are deactivated.
-- Check that unused plugins are disabled.
+- Verify that unused and unnecessary plugins are deactivated.
-- Use the Plugin Check (PCP) to examine the code quality and security status of your plugins.
-This helps identify any "suspicious" plugins.

 **Remediation:**
-- Disabled any unused, unnecessary plugins by following these steps:
+- Deactivate any unused, unnecessary plugins by following these steps:

 **Use Plugin Check - PCP:**
 - PCP: https://wordpress.org/plugins/plugin-check
 1. Install and Activate Plugin Check (PCP):
-   - Go to your WordPress admin dashboard(/wp-admin)
+   - Go to your WordPress admin dashboard
    - Navigate to Plugins > Add New.
    - Search for "Plugin Check" and install, activate it.